 With the striking pathway shaded by century-old oak trees greeting you at the plantation gate, Oak Alley Plantation is simply a fascinating place to visit.
 There have also been many supernatural experiences reported by both staff members and visitors, and it’s not uncommon for visitors to catch glimpses of figures, feel cold spots, or hear strange voices.
 One staff member felt someone touch his arm while working alone at the mansion.
 Another tour guide actually saw two different figures appear, one in the kitchen and the other in the Lavender Room.
 The Oak Alley Plantation grounds are enchanting, beautiful, and full of rich history, but they are also mysterious.
 Guided tours are available on the hour and half hour from 9:30 a.m. to close daily.

 8. Pleasant Hall at Louisiana State University in Baton Rouge, LA

 Everyone at Louisiana State University knows the haunting tale of the girl who shot her boyfriend and then turned the gun on herself.
-Other versions of the story say the girl actually jumped from the third floor window of the building (which was then called Smith Hall) and although there haven’t been any police records found to back up the story, some people are convinced it’s still haunted.
+Other versions of the story say the girl actually jumped from the third floor window of the building (which was then called Smith Hall) and although there haven’t been any police records found to back up the story, some people are convinced it’s still affected.
 Room 312 is believed to have been the room where the girl killed herself, and back when the building served as a hotel, guests reported feeling a presence in that room.
 Not to mention, the door would open and close on its own.